5 E-commerce Startups to Watch in 2022

 | 5 minutes read

 E-commerce Startups – Nowadays, wherever you look on the internet today, you find some kind of online shopping site with the products.
 It means eCommerce is everywhere – and that’s because it is.

-For the last 5-8 years, the e-Commerce platform has seen tremendous growth, and from the previous year (Q1 2020) to Q3 2021 (present), the eCommerce market has grown almost ten times due to a pandemic.
+For the last 5-8 years, the e-Commerce platform has seen tremendous growth, and from the previous year 2021, the eCommerce market has grown almost ten times due to a pandemic.
 The reason is many people were stuck at home and had to turn to the online world to do most – or all – of their shopping.

 As a result, the market has erupted beyond all prior predictions.

 So what are the best eCommerce startups to be watching?
-We’ve collated a list of some of the rising eCommerce startups 2021.
+We’ve collated a list of some of the rising eCommerce startups in 2022.

 Founded: 2001 – New York, USA

 Founders: Laurence Forcione, and Michael Bruno